Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide), Spironolactone (spir-on-oh-LAK-tone)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using cyclosporine (Sandimmune®), cholestyramine (Questran®), colestipol (Colestid®), digoxin (Lanoxin®), lithium, pain or arthritis medicine (such as aspirin, Advil®, Aleve®, Indocin®, Motrin®, Orudis®, Relafen®), potassium supplements, salt substitutes, steroids (such as cortisone, prednisone), or other blood pressure medicine (such as Accupril®, Altace®, Lotensin®, Lotrel®, Monopril®, Prinivil®, Zestoretic®, Zestril®), or low-salt milk.
+- Make sure your doctor knows if you are also using cholestyramine (Questran®), colestipol (Colestid®), cyclosporine (Gengraf®, Neoral®, Sandimmune®), digoxin (Lanoxin®), lithium (Eskalith®, Lithobid®), norepinephrine, tubocurarine, diabetes medicine (such as glipizide, glyburide, insulin, metformin, or Glucotrol®), pain or arthritis medicine (such as aspirin, indomethacin, Advil®, Aleve®, Indocin®, Motrin®, Orudis®, or Relafen®), a steroid medicine (such as cortisone, prednisone, or Medrol®), other diuretic or water pill (such as furosemide, torsemide, Demadex®, or Lasix®), or other blood pressure medicine (such as enalapril, lisinopril, Accupril®, Altace®, Lotensin®, Lotrel®, Monopril®, Prinivil®, Zestoretic®, or Zestril®).

 Warnings While Using This Medicine